 CCS has a core ethic that people’s contributions are their own, and we prefer to give credit where credit is due.
-As CCS largely acts as a publishing platform in that respect, and contributors retain the rights to their work.
+As such, CCS largely acts as a publishing platform in that respect, and contributors retain the rights to their work.
 We also offer the ability for contributors to monetize their own content through their personal ad systems like Project Wonderful and Google Adsense.
 The more content you make, the more money you earn.

 We can respect the fact that lots of people want to do nostalgic angry nerd video reviews or videos of themselves playing video games because they’re easy, have the potential to be fun to make, and can be very popular at the moment.
 But unfortunately we believe that the market for these types of videos are already over-saturated.
 We prefer more original and insightful content.

 For video series we would like creative and analytical looks at various topics regarding the entertainment industries: movies, games, and other popular mediums.

 Because we’re getting out of the business of writing reviews, we are currently looking for more article writers who have a cynical or witty sense of humor.
 To submit your own article send us a pitch or submission via our Contact Page.
 But please state your intentions or we may not recognize the email as a submission.

 Additionally, we need contributors who have a strong work ethic, and are able to deliver content regularly and timely.
 While the existing head contributors all have personal lives, college, and/or work, they work hard to produce regular content as a hobby, and we ask that new applicants be able to do the same.
 We’re currently pushing for all of our contributors to be able to offer monthly contributions, whether it’s new videos or articles.